giorrrgio/tambur.js/README.md

 <script src="http://static.tambur.io/tambur_pub.min.js"></script>
 ```

 Using this Publish interface is only recommended for debugging and/or testing.
+Normally, you'll want to use your own lib and programming language here.
+Look at our Python lib and examples for hints.
 ```javascript
 var conn = new tambur.Connection(MY_API_KEY, MY_APP_ID);
 var publisher = new tambur.Publisher(conn, MY_APP_SECRET);